fly-lang/fly/llvm/docs/GettingStarted.rst

 a consequence, this guide suggests just using libstdc++ and a modern GCC as the initial host in a bootstrap, and then using Clang (and potentially libc++).

-The first step is to get a recent GCC toolchain installed.
+The first step is to getValue a recent GCC toolchain installed.
 The most common distribution on which users have struggled with the version requirements is Ubuntu Precise, 12.04 LTS.
 For this distribution, one easy option is to install the `toolchain testing PPA`_ and use it to install a modern GCC.
 There is